DrWursterich/lspml/README.md

     - misplaced, unclosed and deprecated tags
     - duplicate, required and deprecated attributes
     - nonexistent files in includes
-- completion for tags and attributes (implemented very sparse)
+- completion for tags and attributes

 ## commandline